Hhgghhjjjhhgfdccvh/Fyle-heath-Tracker-main/README.md

 - Use the filter option to filter users by workout type.
 - Use pagination to navigate through the list if there are more than 5 users.

-## Additional Information

-Author: Rishabh Kumar Singh <br />
-License: This project is licensed under the MIT License.
-See the LICENSE file for details.<br />
-Contact: itsindrajput@gmail.com

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.